 Employment contract and remuneration

-Most young workers sign fixed-term contracts (CDD) adapted to their situation, such as summer jobs or internships.
-Their wages are regulated by the SMIC gross hourly wage, with respective reductions of 20 % before the age of 17 and 10 % between the ages of 17 and 18.
-If they have 6 months' prior experience, this reduction is abolished, thus guaranteeing fair remuneration.
-It should also be noted that income from summer jobs is tax-exempt, provided it does not exceed three times the monthly minimum wage, i.e. around €5,000 in 2022.
+Most young workers sign fixed-term contracts (CDD) tailored to their situation, such as summer jobs or internships.
+Their salaries are regulated by the SMIC gross hourly rate, with respective deductions of 20 % before the age of 17 and 10 % between the ages of 17 and 18.
+If they have 6 months of prior experience, this deduction is removed, thus guaranteeing fair remuneration.
+Furthermore, it should be noted that income generated by summer work is tax-exempt as long as it does not exceed three times the monthly minimum wage, or approximately €5,000 in 2022.

 Sector of activity | Possible jobs | Minimum remuneration |